One of the most common criminal charges involves the consumption of alcohol and driving a vehicle.

 Driving under the influence, referred to as DUI or DWI (driving while intoxicated), is a misdemeanor in Louisiana that carries a maximum penalty of six months in jail and a fine of up to a thousand dollars.

-Our Baton Rouge team of attorneys at Pierce & Shows has experience in criminal defense, and we can help you navigate and contest a DUI charge.
+Our Baton Rouge DUI attorneys at Pierce & Shows have decades of experience in criminal defense, and we can help you navigate and contest a DUI charge.
 In this blog, we cover all that you need to know about a DUI charge in Louisiana and what to do if you are arrested and charged.

 DUIs: At The Scene